-Eligible employees (250 Workday Employees: maintenance, custodians, and grounds) in positions requiring 12 months of service shall receive 10 paid vacation days.
+Employees on a 250 workday calendar (maintenance, custodians, and grounds) service shall receive 10 paid vacation days.
 Days must be taken in the calendar year of work, September 1 through August 31 and will not carry over from year to year.